Adjunct Associate Professor

 which is developing optical strategies for biomedical diagnostics and

-microscopy devices and molecularly targeted contrast agents to enable
+microscopy devices with targeted contrast agents to enable

 the early detection of cancer and to guide the surgical resection of